 Biosolids are nutrient-rich natural by-products of wastewater treatment.
 They are highly processed and tested to ensure their safety and have several beneficial uses.

-There are two classes of biosolids: Class A which contain less than detectable levels of pathogens and Class B which contain low levels of pathogens and are also safe to use in land application.
+There are two classes of biosolids suitable for agricultural applications: Class A which contain less than detectable levels of pathogens, and Class, B which contain low levels of pathogens and are also safe to use in land application.
 Strict regulatory safeguards and rigorous treatment and management practices are used with both type A and B biosolids.
 Sunlight, drying and other natural processes cause pathogens to die-off rapidly when applied to soil.
-Federal and state standards for nine regulated pollutants must be met for land applied biosolids.
-All biosolids in California virtually fall below the risk based “high quality” limits for all pollutants.
+Federal and state standards for nine classes of pollutants must be met for land applied biosolids.
+Almost all biosolids in California meet the risk-based “high quality” limits for all pollutants.
 Strict pretreatment requirements were installed in the 1980’s which regulate what industries can discharge to wastewater treatment plants.
-In 2009, over 665,000 dry tons of biosolids were generated by Californians most of which became Class A biosolids.

 California data for 2013 shows that a total of 723,000 dry metric tons of biosolids were used as follows:

 - Alternative use (alternative fuel, deep well injection, incineration, etc) - 3%,